How do I apply to be an Environmental Biology-Zoology, Integrative Biology, or Zoology major?

 - Other questions specific to you.

 Dr. Richard Snider does not schedule advising appointments electronically.
-Stop by his office (03 Natural Science).
+Please stop by his office (03 Natural Science) to schedule your appointment.
 If the door is unlocked or open, enter and schedule your appointment with him directly.
 He normally is in his office by 8 a.m.
 Monday thru Friday.

 When are new advising appointments posted?

-Appointment times are opened on a week-by-week basis.
+Appointment times are posted on a week-by-week basis, typically Fridays.

 There aren't any advising appointments open (or the open slots don't work for me).